Sjeiti/ronvalstarnl/src/data/markdown/post_angular-two-versus-vue.md

 <p>My site <del>right now is</del> was WordPress with a REST API coupled to a Angular 1 front-end.
 So naturally I thought of migrating to Angular 2, just to keep my skills up.
 Then I found Vue&#8230;.</p>
 <p><!--more--></p>
 <p><a href="https://angularjs.org/" target="_blank">Angular 2</a> was totally rewritten and using Typescript.
 I had never used Typescript so I was very curious.
-I have been using more and more ES6 over to last year plus I used to be very well versed in another typed form of Ecmascript called Actionscript.
+I have been using more and more ES6 over to last year plus I used to be very well versed in another typed form of Ecmascript called ActionScript.
 So that&#8217;s my point of reference.
 For <i>your</i> point of reference: I am no stranger to frameworks.
-Over the last 15 years I&#8217;ve used frameworks in PHP, Java, Actionscript and Javascript.</p>
+Over the last 15 years I&#8217;ve used frameworks in PHP, Java, ActionScript and JavaScript.</p>
 <h2>migrating to Angular 2</h2>
 <p>My site had a few quirky patterns like routes from a REST API, template injection and DOM node swapping.
 But I wasn&#8217;t too worried; if it worked in v1, why would it not work in v2?<br />
 At first I read numerous articles on how to migrate from Angular v1 to v2.
 Tried it, and decided it would be easier to simply start over.
 Then I tried to get started using the docs on the Angular site.
 While still trying to get my tutorial stuff compiled I found <a href="https://github.com/angular/angular-cli" target="_blank">angular-cli</a>, which simply creates a working scaffold (after downloading +200MB of NPM scripts).</p>